Calculating the value of habitats for important species

-The Habitat Evaluation Procedure methodology to be used in Somerset is available under the Information and Resources section to the right.
+The Habitat Evaluation Procedure methodology to be used in Somerset is available under the Downloads section.

 The Habitat Evaluation Procedure can be applied to inform:

-The following development projects will have their ecological mitigation and/or compensation requirements calculated using Somerset's Habitat Evaluation Procedure methodology across the county:
+The following development projects will have their ecological mitigation or compensation requirements calculated using Somerset’s Habitat Evaluation Procedure methodology across the county

 Conservation of Habitats and Species Regulations 2010